-During FY 17, the CDBG Program supported nine organizations serving 243 individuals.
-These organizations provide the community with a multitude of direct services such as case management, substance abuse classes, and cultural education.
-In FY 17, we assisted in the expansion of KEO, which now operates 24 hours daily and actively participate the Continuum of Care, an organization that serves the homeless population.
-In addition, over \$410,000 in CDBG funds was allocated in FY 17 for facility improvements, economic development, and to remove architectural barriers from parks and recreational facilities.
+During FY 1, the CDBG Program supported four organizations serving 81 individuals.
+These organizations provide the community with a multitude of direct services such as case management, substance abuse classes, cultural education, home delivery of meals to kupuna and first time homebuyer education and counseling.
+In FY 18, we assisted in the prevention of closure of the Violence Shelter.
+In addition, over \$720,000 in CDBG funds was allocated in FY 18 for facility improvements to the sole domestic violence shelter and a preschool located in a low to moderate income area.